 5. Checking your prices

-Review your prices regularly to ensure that they are optimal.
+Review your prices regularly to ensure they are optimal.

 Keep up to date with the market